micrabom/selenium_c_sharp/README.md

  - "OneTimeSetUp" - called once per test class before all test method, is used to set up global variable (i.e., WebDriver), should be static.
  - "OneTimeTearDown" - called once per test class after all test methods, it is used to close global resources, should be static also.
+ - "SetUp" - called before each test method, is used to have fresh resources for each test method, should be non-static

 ## Packages Installed